apnadkarni/blt/doc/tabset.rst

     itself. *AnchorName* specifies how the widget will be positioned in the extra space.
 For example, if *anchorName* is "center" then the window is centered in the folder ; if *anchorName* is "w" then the window will be aligned with the leftmost edge of the folder.
-The default value is "center".
+The default is "center".

-  **-bindtags** *tagList*
-    Specifies the binding tags for this tab.  *TagList* is a list of binding tag names.
-The tags and their order will determine how commands for events in tabs are invoked.
-Each tag in the list matching the event sequence will have its TCL command executed.
-Implicitly the name of the tab is always the first tag in the list.
-The default value is "all".

   **-command** *cmdString*
     Specifies a TCL script to be associated with *tabName*.
 This command